Violence against Christians in India: Economic factors

-According to Sushil Aaron, Christian societies in India are doing better on indicators of human development such as literacy, education, prenatal treatment, perinatal deaths, and this can be due to the activities of foreign and local missionaries in establishing medical and educational institutions.
+According to Sushil Aaron, Christian societies in India are doing better in indicators of human development such as literacy, education, prenatal treatment, perinatal deaths, and this can be due to the activities of foreign and local missionaries in establishing medical and educational institutions.
 Therefore, schools, including those where the major percentage of students are non-Christian, are frequently attacked in anti-Christian riots, and so was the case in 1998 attacks on Christians in Dangs district.
-In the 2007 Christmas violence in Kandhamal, the Dalit Panas Christians were the most targeted.
-Some members of the Kandha tribal community engaged in the riots as the two groups had grown over time in opposition to each other, with the Adivasi Kandhas traditionally believing themselves dominant to the Christian Dalit Panas.
-The strife was further fueled by the fact that the Pana Christians had become much more educated and affluent in the years before the riots.
+In the 2007 Christmas violence in Kandhamal, the Hindu Dalits and Christians were the most targeted.
+Some members of the Kandha tribal community engaged in the riots as the two groups had grown over time in opposition to each other, with the Adivasi Kandhas traditionally believing themselves dominant to Christians and Dalits.
+The strife was further fuelled by the fact that the Pana Christians had become much more educated and affluent in the years before the riots.
 Many Kandhas assumed that the Pana Christians were using their education to control the Kandhas and deprive them of land.
-Similar pressures also prevailed in the Dangs between Christianized tribals and their non-Christian tribal neighbors owing to the fact that the latter seemed to have effectively resisted domination by non-tribal members through the creation of collectives, by better exposure to the outside world and also challenging the power of local village elites.
+Similar pressures also prevailed in the Dangs between Christianized tribals and their non-Christian tribal neighbours since the latter seemed to have effectively resisted domination by non-tribal members through the creation of collectives, by better exposure to the outside world and also challenging the power of local village elites.
 In the Kandhamal violence, more affluent Christians were specifically targeted.

-Major Incidents
+Major incidents

 1998 attacks on Christians in southeastern Gujarat

 During the 1998 attacks on Christians in southeastern Gujarat, the Human Rights Watch reported more than 20 incidents of Churches being burnt down and damaged in and around the Dang District.
 The organisation also reported assaults against Christians, damages and burning down of Churches and Christian institutions in at least 25 villages all over Gujarat from 25 December 1998 to the next ten days.
 In the previous year 1997, 22 churches were burnt or destroyed, and another 16 in Gujarat alone.

 1999 Ranalai violence

 The 1999 Ranalai violence occurred on 15 March 1999 in the village of Ranalai in Gajapati district of Orissa.
 The violence occurred after a dispute of adding religious symbols in the Khamani Hill of the village.
 A crowd of 2000 people, reportedly followers of the Sangh Parivar, armed with country made guns and weapons, completely burned down 157 Christian houses and looted the remaining Christian houses in the village.
-14 Christians were injured including three injured by gun shots.
-An investigation by the National Commission for Minorities (NCM) blamed the BJP for the violence.
+14 Christians were injured including three injured by gunshots.
+An investigation by the National Commission for Minorities blamed the BJP for the violence.

 2007 Christmas violence in Kandhamal

-An outbreak of violence started on 24 December 2007 at Bamunigam village of Kandhamal District between the Sangh-affiliated Kui Samaj together with the groups led by Sangh Parivar organizations and Christians where more than 100 Churches and Christian Institutions were burnt down or Vandalized.
+An outbreak of violence started on 24 December 2007 at Bamunigam village of Kandhamal District between the Sangh-affiliated Kui Samaj together with the groups led by Sangh Parivar organizations and Christians where more than 100 churches and Christian institutions were burnt down or vandalized.
 3 to 50 Christians were killed.